-If power cables are not installed or routed as required during the installation of the inverter and the battery, the positive or negative terminal of the battery will be short-circuited to ground.
-In this case, an AC or DC short circuit may occur and damage the inverter.
-The resulting device damage is not covered by the product warranty.
+During the installation of the ESS and the inverter, the positive or negative terminal of the ESS may be short-circuited to ground if the power cables are not properly installed or routed.
+In this case, an AC or DC short circuit may occur and damage the devices.
+The resulting device damage is not covered under any warranty.